X. Oral Health Care Provider Model Components

 As with other health occupations, HWSM models demand for oral health providers under two scenarios—a Status Quo scenario and a Reduced Barriers scenario.

-The Status Quo scenario models the pre-COVID-19 (2015-2019) national patterns of how people seek oral health services, based on their characteristics, as continuing across the projection period.
+The Status Quo scenario models national patterns of how people seek oral health services, based on their characteristics, as continuing across the projection period.
 This scenario captures geographic variation in demographics, health risk factors, disease prevalence, insurance coverage, level of rurality, and household income that can affect demand for oral health services.
 Similarly, the scenario captures population growth and aging—and the associated implications for disease prevalence and other health risk factors—over the projection horizon.
-The Status Quo scenario assumes national demand equal to national supply in 2021 with the exception of dental hygienists and dental assistants with an assumed 10% starting year shortfall.
-Thus, this scenario evaluates whether the nation’s future oral health workforce is sufficient to provide at least the base year level of care.
+The Status Quo scenario assumes national demand equal to national supply in 2022 excepting dental hygienists and dental assistants, with an assumed 10% starting year shortfall.
+Thus, the scenario evaluates whether the nation’s future oral health workforce is sufficient to provide at least the base year level of care.

 The Reduced Barriers scenario estimates the number of oral health worker FTEs required if populations that historically faced barriers to accessing oral health services demonstrated care use patterns comparable to populations perceived to have fewer barriers to accessing care.
 The American Student Dental Association states: Barriers to care include anything that limits or prevents people from receiving adequate health care.
 In the case of dental care, the most common are financial hardship, geographic location, pressing health needs and poor oral health literacy.
 Language, education, cultural and ethnic barriers may compound the problem.17